Dimensions in Time: Plot

 The Rani (Kate O'Mara) plans to trap the Doctor in a time loop in London's East End; she has already ensnared his first and second incarnations in a time tunnel.
 The Fourth Doctor (Tom Baker) warns his other incarnations.

 The Seventh Doctor (Sylvester McCoy) and Ace (Sophie Aldred) are confused when the TARDIS lands near Cutty Sark in 1973.
 Time jumps and Ace finds herself in 1993 Albert Square with the Sixth Doctor (Colin Baker).
 They speak to local resident Sanjay (Deepak Verma) and his wife Gita (Shobu Kapoor).

 Following another time jump, the Third Doctor (Jon Pertwee) and Mel Bush (Bonnie Langford) learn from an older Pauline Fowler (Wendy Richard) and Kathy Beale (Gillian Taylforth) that it is 2013.
 Another time jump occurs.
 In 1973, the Sixth Doctor tells Susan Foreman (Carole Ann Ford) he feels he is being pulled backwards in time, with his companions being drawn back with him.

 In 2013, Sarah Jane Smith (Elisabeth Sladen) finds the Third Doctor after chatting with Sharon Watts (Letitia Dean).
 He deduces that an operator is utilising time distortion to trap him in a 20-year time loop of the years 1973, 1993 and 2013.
 The Rani releases her menagerie of alien specimens to distract the Doctor.
 The menagerie attack the Fifth Doctor (Peter Davison), Nyssa (Sarah Sutton) and Peri (Nicola Bryant) in 1993, and after failing to warn Pat Butcher (Pam St Clement) of the danger, the Rani stops them outside the Queen Vic.

 The Fifth Doctor summons his remaining selves and becomes the Third Doctor.
 Mandy Salter (Nicola Stapleton) helps Liz Shaw (Caroline John) run from the Rani.
 Mike Yates (Richard Franklin) arrives in the Doctor's car Bessie to take him to Brigadier Lethbridge-Stewart (Nicholas Courtney).
-The Third Doctor becomes the Sixth Doctor after another time jump, and farewells the Brigadier.
+The Third Doctor becomes the Sixth Doctor after another time jump, and says farewell to the Brigadier.
 At the Arches in 1993, Phil (Steve McFadden) and Grant Mitchell (Ross Kemp) find Romana (Lalla Ward) looking for the Doctor.
 The Rani captures her in front of Frank Butcher (Mike Reid).
 The Third Doctor returns to the TARDIS with Victoria Waterfield (Deborah Watling), explaining that the Rani's control is breaking down.

 The Seventh Doctor meets Leela (Louise Jameson), who has escaped from the Rani's menagerie.
 Alongside Ace and K9 (John Leeson), the Doctor overrides the Rani's computer by harnessing the time tunnel's power, sending the Rani into the time tunnel and freeing all the Doctor's incarnations.